Pay No Mind (Snoozer): Reception

+Larry Flick from Billboard magazine wrote, "Those anticipating 'Loser Pt.
+2' are actually going to get it, but not in the skewed hip-hop form they expeéted—proving, perhaps, that Beck is no one-trick homie.
+Same out-there-looking-in point of view is backed here with slurred acoustic guitars and sleepy rhythm.
+Weird and worthwhile."
+Alan Jones from Music Week said, "The mumbling vocal, the acoustic guitar and the harmonica solo all point to Bob Dylan, though the inimitable Beck remains his own man.
+'Pay No Mind' is one of the more dour performances to be found on the Mellow Gold album and is unlikely to match the success of 'Loser'."

 First known to be played live in 1993, "Pay No Mind" is still a fan-favorite and a staple of Beck's live shows.
 Beck is known for radically re-working the lyrics of the song while on stage to include commentary on things as diverse as Tom Petty and 99 cent stores.
 A music video, directed by Beck's friend Steve Hanft, was released for the song which featured Beck playing the acoustic guitar while wearing a shirt with the words "Rock Me" written onto the fabric; interspersed throughout the video are people enjoying cocktails, professional skateboarder Mark Gonzales performing random tricks, lava eruptions, diamonds, and other random stuff.
 Footage of the lava erupting and the final scene of a policeman running into a police station comes from episodes of the TV series In Search of... with Leonard Nimoy.

 The video later appeared on an episode of Beavis and Butt-Head.